Date

 Consider dividing your summer spending into different buckets, like vacations, day trips, meals, and kids’ extracurricular activities.
 If you’re overspending in one area, you can trim somewhere else.
 You can also focus your spending on the activities that bring you the most joy and value.
 Try to avoid putting discretionary expenses on your credit card or dipping into your line of credit.
 Your budget can help with this, keeping you on track and helping you avoid debt.

 The art of living within your means while still having fun is rooted in compromise.
-Your desires, on the one hand, and your means, on the other, should meet each other halfway.
 Rather than taking the whole family out to dinner, opting for a trip to the ice cream parlour is a welcome treat that won’t break the bank.
 This way you’re still doing fun and exciting things but are avoiding the guilt-trip that comes with overspending.

-The pandemic has shaken up budgets and changed financial realities for many Canadian households.
-Depending on how your finances have been impacted, you might be struggling to make sense of how to plan your summer.
-If summer budgeting and a heavy debt load is making you anxious or stressed, consider speaking to a Licensed Insolvency Trustee (LIT).
-An LIT can help you assess your financial situation and do a stress-test before you commit to any additional summer costs.
+If summer budgeting and a heavy debt load is making you anxious or stressed, consider speaking to a Licensed Insolvency Trustee.
+One of our Licensed Insolvency Trustees can help you assess your financial situation and do a stress-test before you commit to any additional summer costs.

 Do you have more questions?